jshevek/taskcoach-android/README.md

 taskcoach-android
 =================

-an App to open lists created with TaskCoach [http://www.taskcoach.org/].
+an App to view (and eventually edit) lists created with TaskCoach [http://www.taskcoach.org/].

 Todo:
  * Add task